sistedes/sistedes.template/README.md

 2. Copy all three files `sistedes.cls`, `llncs.cls` and `splncs04.bst` in a directory that is searched by LaTeX (e.g., the local directory with your main LaTeX file) and use the `\documentclass{sistedes}` LaTeX command similarly.

 Yoy may want to use any of `ejemplo-articulo-regular-en.tex`, `ejemplo-articulo-regular-es.tex`, `ejemplo-relevante-revista.tex` or `ejemplo-relevante-congreso.tex` as a starting point for your contribution.

+### I prefer Microsoft Word!

+Ouch!
+We prefer papers produced using LaTeX.
+In any case, if you want to write your paper in Word, use any of the templates available in the [`msword`](msword) directory.

 ## What does this template provide?